galv-team/galv-frontend/README.md

 The server will be available at http://localhost:8002.
 If you need access to the mockserver, it will be available at http://localhost:1080.

+### Gotchas

+- The `src` directory is mounted as a volume in the Docker container, so changes made outside that directory will not be automatically reflected in the container.

 ## Testing